-Judge rules family of man in Rohnert Park Taser death can sue police department, not officers
+Judge rules family of man in Rohnert Park suffocation death can sue police department, not officers

 A federal judge ruled the family of a Forestville man who died two years ago while being held facedown on the floor of a motel room by Rohnert Park police can take to trial their civil rights claim against the city’s Public Safety Department, but they cannot sue the individual officers.